 Information furnished is believed to be accurate and reliable.
 However, NVIDIA Corporation assumes no responsibility for the consequences of use of such information or for any infringement of patents or other rights of third parties that may result from its use.
 No license is granted by implication of otherwise under any patent rights of NVIDIA Corporation.
 Specifications mentioned in this publication are subject to change without notice.
 This publication supersedes and replaces all other information previously supplied.
-NVIDIA Corporation supersedes are replaces all other information previously supplied.
-NVIDIA Corporation.
+NVIDIA Corporation supersedes are rot authorized as critical components in life support devices or systems without express written approval of NVIDIA Corporation.